sameermali/web-technologies/README.md

     - domain: allowed hosts. if specified sub domain also considered.
     - path: url that must be present in requested URL to send cookie.
 - proxy
-  - forward proxy: acting on behalf of requestor
+  - forward proxy: acting on behalf of requester
     (client <--> proxy) <--> server
     client knows all 3 machines
   - reverse proxy: acting on behalf of service/content provider